dator-zz/sfDoctrineActAsTimelinablePlugin/README.md

 ==========================

 - The first param is a custom name for the event type.
 It’ll be your way of figuring out what events your reading back from the timeline_events table later and to internationalize it.
-  - :new_comment in the example
+  - new_comment in the example

 - The rest all fit neatly in an options hash.
   - on => [String event]